 Additional performance metric categories include:

-Climate change adaptation;
+Climate change adaptation and resiliency;

 Cost effectiveness of the Program;

-Administrative efficiency of the funding Program; and
+Administrative efficiency of the Program; and

-Community engagement effectiveness of the Program.
+Community engagement effectiveness of the Program (including capacity building).

-Table 11 shows specific numeric goals for FY 2020-21 for metric categories 1, 2, and 3.
+Table 10 shows specific numeric goals for FY 2020-21 for metric categories 1, 2, and 3.
 These goals take into consideration the investments that were made in FY 2019-20, anticipated demands, proposed distribution of funds, and anticipation of being fully staffed up across the SAFER Program.
-Data collection and tracking will take place for all other metric categories in order to establish a baseline for developing specific goals in future Fund Expenditure Plans.
+Data collection and tracking will take place for all other metric categories as the Program is implemented in order to establish a baseline for developing specific goals in future Fund Expenditure Plans.

-Table 11.
+Table 10.
 Performance Metric Goals (in Number of Communities)